eric-romo/Qdemo/README.md

 - Qgame1 (entire folder) goes in \Development\Src
 - Qprojects (entire folder) goes in \UDKGame\Content
 - Files in Visual Studio go in \Development\Src

+Edited in Visual Studio 2012 Pro with nFringe add in.

+Run from command line in \udk\udk-2013-09\binaries\win32 with udk.exe QU_map6.udk (subsitute most recent map).